uchihashahin01/Linux---Your-Friend/grep.markdown

-# Grep Cheatsheet: Your Quick Guide to Searching Files! 🚀
+# Grep: Your Quick Guide to Searching Files!

 **Grep** is your go-to command for finding lines in files that match a specific string or pattern.
 It’s fast, flexible, and a must-know for anyone working in the terminal.
 Let’s dive into the essentials!